 In this FAQ we’ve listed the broad strokes of our services.
-For student work, our edits comply with the Guidelines for Ethical Editing of Theses/Dissertations published by Editors Canada.
+For student work, our edits comply with the Guidelines for Ethical Editing of Student Texts published by Editors Canada.

 - Fixing issues with any mechanics of style listed in the Publication Manual.
 These include punctuation, spelling, capitalization, italics, abbreviations, numbers, metrication, and equations.
 For Canadian universities and publishers, we apply Canadian spelling preferences unless otherwise instructed.